freelawproject/courtlistener/DEVELOPING.md

 ## Testing

 Any time you're contributing to or hacking on code base, whether adding features or fixing issues, you should validate your changes don't break the core functionality of CourtListener by executing the test suite.
 This is also a great way to validate your development environment is properly configured.
-(You should probably also add your own tests as well for your new feature.)
+You should also add new tests for your new feature or fix.

 In general, the easiest way to run the test suite is via Django's `test` command.
 In docker, that's: